Fisher Investments Review

 If you want a financial advisor, you should find someone you like and trust.
 I think people should interview multiple financial advisors before choosing one, preferably face-to-face, which isn't what happens at Fisher.

-I'm sure you could request a new Counselor, but that misses the point — it's selling the brand when you should be “buying” a financial advisor, someone who really knows and cares about you and will take the time to make recommendations tailored to you.
+I'm sure you could request a new Counselor if you don't like the one you're assigned, but that misses the point.
+You should work with a financial advisor who really knows and cares about you and will take the time to make recommendations tailored to you.

-While Fisher may not be selling “cookie-cutter portfolios,” the advice you're receiving is far less customized and much less holistic than you'd get from a local financial advisor.
+While Fisher's marketing says they don't put clients in “cookie-cutter portfolios,” the advice you're receiving is far less customized and far less holistic than you'd get from a good financial advisor.

 Three alternatives to Fisher Investments